 What is location analytics?

 Location analytics uses aggregated and deidentified GPS signals from mobile devices to identify trends in visitor volumes, visit frequency, and even visitor characteristics for a selected study area.
-Different vendors use different terms to describe this type of data and analysis, such as cell phone studies, mobile data analysis, mobile analytics, massive mobile data, etc.
+Different vendors use different terms to describe this type of data and analysis, such as foot traffic analysis, cell phone studies, mobile data analysis, mobile analytics, massive mobile data, etc.

 How does it work?